Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 ### Convert the documentation website to Material for MkDocs

-`Sparse` documentation website was originally done with [`Sphinx`](https://www.sphinx-doc.org/en/master/index.html).
+`sparse` documentation website was originally done with [`Sphinx`](https://www.sphinx-doc.org/en/master/index.html).
 Both Sphinx and [`Material for MkDocs`](https://squidfunk.github.io/mkdocs-material/) are static site generators and are used to create technical documentation.

 One of the benefits of the conversion was that `Sphinx` requires writing input documents in `reStructuredText format`[^2].
 This is more complicated than using regular `Markdown`, the format used by `Material for MkDocs`.
 In addition, the learning curve to use `Sphinx` for new contributors is steep.